-Entrepreneurs and people with a lot of different income streams, military
+- people with a lot of different income streams

-TaxAct offers Free federal and state filing for all active duty military members via the https://taxact.com/military landing page, which gives access to all of TaxAct’s online products.
-(Standard prices are shown on that page, but a TaxAct spokeswoman says the discount for free filing will be applied when the filer enters his or her military employer ID number.)
+- military — TaxAct offers Free federal and state filing for all active duty military members via the https://taxact.com/military landing page, which gives access to all of TaxAct’s online products.
+(The offer will be applied once you enter your eligible Employer ID Number during filing.)

-What you get: Tax breaks/circumstances covered in Free plus: Itemized deductions for child/dependent care and adoption credit; mortgage interst and real estate tax deduction; student loan interest; Health Savings Accounts
+What you get: Tax breaks/circumstances covered in Free, plus itemized deductions, credits for child/dependent care and adoption, mortgage interest and real estate tax deduction, student loan interest and Health Savings Accounts

-What you get: Tax breaks/circumstances covered in Deluxe+ plus: Stock, real estate and other investment gains/losses; rental property income; Royalty/Schedule K-1 income; investment income expenses; foreign financial accounts; screen-sharing support
+What you get: Tax breaks/circumstances covered in Deluxe, plus stock, real estate and other investment gains/losses as well as rental property income, royalty/Schedule K-1 income, investment income expenses and foreign financial accounts

-What you get: Tax breaks/circumstances covered in Premier+ plus: business and farm income, freelance income (including 1099-NEC), depreciation calculations and other resources.
+What you get: Tax breaks/circumstances covered in Premier, plus business and farm income, freelance income (including 1099-NEC), depreciation calculations and other resources.

 Jackson Hewitt is better known for its pop-up shops and kiosks that sprout up in strip malls and big-box stores during tax season, but the tax preparer also has online software for people who want to file their taxes from the comfort of their own home.

-Since Jackson Hewitt’s bread and butter is in-person tax-prep help, you have to scroll a bit down the main webpage to get to the online tools for DIY filers.
-The pitch for a refund anticipation loan, on the other hand, is smack in the middle of the first screen you see — and it steers you towards pricier in-person services if you click on it.
+Since Jackson Hewitt’s bread and butter is in-person tax-prep help, you have to scroll a bit down the main webpage to get to the online tools.
+The pitch for a refund anticipation loan, on the other hand, is at the top of the first screen you see — and it steers you towards pricier in-person services if you click on it.

-For freelancers or self-employed filers, TaxSlayer‘s advantage is clear: It’s roughly $40 cheaper than the other alternatives out there.
-For $47 — the most expensive of the three online tax-prep cost tiers — you get live chat assistance from tax pros, quarterly estimated tax payment reminders.
+For freelancers or self-employed filers, TaxSlayer‘s advantage is clear: It’s cheaper than the other alternatives out there.
+For $47 — the most expensive of its three paid online tax prep tiers — you get live chat assistance from tax pros as well as estimated tax payment reminders.
 (The free offering, though, is a bit more no-frills than some other free offerings, best for people with super-simple returns.)

 You might be looking at a few less bells and whistles, but TaxSlayer also doesn’t try to lure you in with the pitch of a (potentially pricey) refund anticipation loan, which we appreciate.
 For small-business owners or self-employed independent contractors with a modicum of confidence in their tax knowledge, TaxSlayer can offer a decent product at an affordable price.

-Filers without dependents on a tight budget, military
+- filers without dependents on a tight budget

-TaxSlayer offers free federal tax filing for active duty military members, including all incomes types, deductions and credits, via the landing page https://www.taxslayer.com/products/taxslayer-military.
-(State filings cost $29 per state.)
+- military — TaxSlayer offers free federal tax filing for active duty military members, including all incomes types, deductions and credits, via the landing page https://www.taxslayer.com/products/taxslayer-military.
+(State filings cost $32 per state.)